Kudzu

 multistage advection contact process is adopted to extract kudzu

-root; finally, the extract is made into kudzu root beverage after
+root; finally, the extract is made into kudzu root beverage

-centrifugation.
-The extracting technology is scientific and
+after centrifugation.
+The extracting technology is scientific

-safflower yellow ketones component
+yellow ketones component

 CN101269135

-The invention relates to an extraction and purification process of
+The invention relates to an extraction and purification process

-Pueraria lobata, hawthorn and safflower flavonoid in the
+of Pueraria lobata, hawthorn and safflower flavonoid in the

 prescription of compound Naodesheng.
 261 shares of Pueraria